RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 [SONIC is forcing use of IPv6 global addresses on interfaces to establish IPv6 BGP session](https://github.com/Azure/sonic-frr/issues/16#issuecomment-520587718).
 Additionally, [router advertiser](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol) (RA) could be sent only from link local IPv6 that was mapped to switch ASIC.
-Due to these limitations, seemsm to be impossible to use BGP Unnumbered directly on sub port (at least we were unable to do so).
-So we needed a workaround.
+Due to these limitations, it seems to be impossible to use BGP Unnumbered directly on sub port (at least we were unable to do so).
+We needed a workaround
 We figured out that it is necessary to manually set both IPv6 Global and IPv6 link local addresses on each interface to allow SONIC to send RA and allow BGP session to establish over Global IPv6.